 Type of search or PPD where contraband was seized % of stops with PPD or search where contraband was seized

 Protective Pat Down 13%

-Consent Search 11%
+Consent Search 10%

-Probable Cause Search 45%
+Probable Cause Search 42%

-Warrant Search 34%
+Warrant Search 32%

-Although traffic fatalities are down 27 percent in 2019, they increased 29 percent from 2016 to 2018.
+After increasing three years in a row, roadway fatalities declined 25 percent in 2019.
 The stop data demonstrates MPD's strong commitment to the District's critical Vision Zero goal to eliminate traffic fatalities.

-- 60% of all MPD stops ended with one or more traffic tickets being issued to a driver, bicyclist or pedestrian.
-(And as noted under non-ticket stops, 25% of arrests included a traffic-related charge.) - Only 30% of vehicles stopped for traffic violations were registered in the District; 70% were registered in other states.
+- Sixty-one percent of all MPD stops ended with one or more traffic tickets being issued to a driver, bicyclist or pedestrian.
+(And as noted under non-ticket stops, 20 percent of arrests included a traffic-related charge.) - Only one-third of vehicles stopped for traffic violations were registered in the District; 67 percent were registered in other states.